adl-lang/adl/doc/serialization.md

 }
 ```

-On deserialization, field are allowed to be missing.
+On deserialization, field with declared defaults are allowed to be missing.
 Missing fields
-are populated with their default values.
+are populated with the default value.

 ### Unions